Hosea03/phase-0-html-experiencing-html-lab/README.md

 We told the browser that this set of list items that we "wrapped" in the **ordered list** tag go together **as a list**.
-Because we told the browser that the list is **ordered** it decided to be helpful and put numbers next to the list items _for us_.
+Because we told the browser that the list is **ordered** it decided to be helpful and put numbers next to theHtml list items _for us_.

 ### Wrapping and Indentation